 Essential Tools for Remote Work

 - Phones / Voicemail.
-As an all Skype for Business Voice Over IP Campus, Peabody staff already have everything they need to use their phone and voicemail remotely.
+As an all Teams Voice Over IP Campus, Peabody staff already have everything they need to use their phone and voicemail remotely.
 Voicemail is delivered as attachments to your email.
-You can use the Skype for Business app on your computer or smartphone to make calls and check messages.
+You can use the Teams app on your computer or smartphone to make calls and check messages.
 You can also set your phone to simultaneously ring to another phone (your home landline, or other phone number) if that’s more convenient.
-See the Calls section of the Skype for Business preferences for your options.
-There are various guides and tutorials offered here – https://support.office.com/en-us/office/four-things-to-know-about-calls-in-microsoft-teams-2b883a81-dd15-41bd-a6ba-39deef141027.
+See the Calls section of the Teams preferences for your options.
+Four things to know about calls in Microsoft Teams – https://support.microsoft.com/en-us/office/four-things-to-know-about-calls-in-microsoft-teams-2b883a81-dd15-41bd-a6ba-39deef141027.

 - Office 365 and OneDrive.
 If you store files in OneDrive, you can access those files via the web, or the OneDrive client as long as you have an Internet connection.
 You can find additional support resources for Office 365 and OneDrive here – https://wiki.peabody.jhu.edu/x/QATEBQ